Bankoga/golem/core/configs/config_rules.md

 ## The Purpose of Problem Domains, Regions, and Layers

-A problem graph, as implemented by this framework, has 3 levels of asbtraction/organization that affect how cells, at the lowest level, operate.
+A golem, as implemented by this framework, has 3 levels of brain asbtraction/organization that affect how cells, at the lowest level, operate.
 The levels, from highest to lowest, are as follows:

 - Problem Domain
 - Region